Policy on Festival attendance and safeguarding

 8 Additional contact details

-The Company Secretary is also the nominated Festival Safeguarding Officer.
-He may be contacted using the contact details on this policy or directly by sending an email to firstname.lastname@example.org.
+The Company Secretary is also the nominated Festival Safeguarding Officer and may be contacted using the contact details on this policy or directly by sending an email to firstname.lastname@example.org.